michaelblyons/SublimeSyntax-OverpassQL/README.md

 [Overpass QL][opql] is a language for retrieving results from [OpenStreetMap][osm]'s Overpass API.
-This project is a WIP syntax highlighter for OverpassQL syntax in [Sublime Text][st].
+This project is a syntax highlighter for OverpassQL syntax in [Sublime Text][st].